balajisatch/Move-Semantics-is-not-Cheap-always/README.md

 BM_VecMove/100000   16424874 ns   16422625 ns         40</i>
 </pre>

 Now when the size of the structure increases, by adding an array e[100] to the "node", the copy gets costlier than move eventually.
-When the number of vector entries reaches somewhere around 512, we realize that the move is getting better than copy.
+When the number of vector entries reach somewhere around 512, we realize that the move is getting better than copy.

 Let’s go a bit deeper to visualize the internals.
-I am using the tool kcachegrind to see what exactly is happening inside and which function call takes more time.
+I am using the tool **kcachegrind** to see what exactly is happening inside and which function call takes more time.
 The complete graph is attached to the repository.
 Below, I have pasted the relevant snapshot for the discussion,

 ![vector_copy_move_comparision](https://user-images.githubusercontent.com/35080897/51024281-63c3f400-1589-11e9-84f0-3c81fe9f5dc4.jpeg)

 This is the call graph of our scenario along with the percentage utilization of the CPU by each function.
 We see that the *vectorWorkCopy* function takes **47.54%** of CPU time whereas the *vectorWorkMove* takes more, i.e **51.67 %**.
-Our benchmark already highlighted this.
+Our benchmark already highlights this.

-Though we see that the overall performance of *vectorWorkCopy* is better than the *vectorWorkMove*, when we see closer, the push_back of the move was actually cheaper than the push_back of the copy.
+Though we see that the overall performance of *vectorWorkCopy* is better than the *vectorWorkMove*, when we take a closer look, the push_back of the move was actually cheaper than the push_back of the copy.
 You don’t get any “Candy from Willy” for guessing why.
 This is pretty straight forward.
 Lets see what the move constructor does,

 ```c++
 testMove(testMove&& dat) noexcept : n1{dat.n1} {